 What you can do to help

 Teach the difference between abusive submission and mutual and beneficial surrender.
-You can inform the perpetrator that traditional thoughts of male dominance and superiority are harmful, and that anytime one partner invades or overrides the other person’s self efficacy in opinions, voice, or needs, that constitutes abuse.
-The highest rates of religious divorce occurs in marriages where there is not mutual equality.
+When the male is the abuser in the relationship, you can inform him that traditional thoughts of male dominance and superiority are harmful.
+Male or female abusers must know that anytime one partner invades or overrides the other person’s self-efficacy in opinions, voice, or needs, that constitutes abuse.
+The highest rates of religious divorce occur in marriages where there is not mutual equality.
 A dominant style of marriage may appear to work well for some relationships, but far too often this appearance hides the reality that the hierarchy enforced fosters an abusive relationship.

 Expert training for clinicians and pastors underscores that you must guard the confidentiality of the victim and thus avoid falling into a pattern of listening to the abuser only.
 Male pastors are particularly vulnerable in breaching this necessary protocol and

 protection when mentoring or counseling the male partner of a couple where the man is the abuser.
 This breach of protocol harms the victim exponentially, emboldens the abuser, and establishes your liability of being an accomplice to the abuse.
 The M3ND Project calls this secondary form of abuse Double Abuse®.
 Another form of psychological trauma, Double Abuse could be the act that escalates a victim’s Post-Traumatic Stress Disorder (PTSD) into Complex PTSD, making healing an even greater challenge.

 Foundational Guidelines in Working With Victims and Perpetrators